nikitavoloboev/data/productivity/flow/Rules.md

 - Don't strip prefixes in snippets

 ## Planning
-- Plan the next day in advance in the calendar
+- Plan the next day fully in advance in the calendar
 	- plan deadlines one week in advance
 	- follow through with the plan but adapt where necessary